Muazu Magaji

 Muazu Ahmad Magaji (popularly known as Dansarauniya) is an oil and gas engineer, activist, and a Nigerian politician from Kano state.

 Early life and education

 Muazu was born in Sarauniya village of Dawakin Tofa local government area of Kano State, Muazu obtained his first School Certificate in 1980; he attended Dawaking Tofa Secondary school between 1980 and 1983, and obtained his National Diploma in Mechanical engineering from Kano State Polytechnic in 1989.
-He graduated with his Bachelor of Engineering in Mechanical Engineering from Bayero University Kano, and obtained his Masters in Oil & Gas Engineering from Robert Gordon University in 2000; he obtained qualifications in project management, oil & gas well engineering, geosciences and Information Technology in 2006.
+He graduated with his Bachelor of Engineering in Mechanical Engineering from Bayero University Kano, (BUK) and obtained his Masters in Oil & Gas Engineering from Robert Gordon University (RGU)in 2000; he obtained qualifications in project management, oil & gas well engineering, geosciences and Information Technology in 2006.

 Career

-Muazu started his career in the Kano State Civil Service Commission in 1989 and retired in 2009, when he joined Shell Oil Company for ten years.
+Muazu started his career at the Kano State Civil Service Commission in 1989 and retired in 2009, when he joined Shell Oil Company for ten years.